m-i-n-a-r/birday/README.md

 - Additional notification up to 7 days before the event
 - Fetch the existing birthdays from the contacts app, images included!
 - Easily backup and restore your saved events!
-- insert an event manually, just specifying a name, an optional surname an image and a date (with optional year)
+- insert an event manually, just specifying a name, an optional surname, an image and a date (with optional year)
 - Choose your favorite events to see detailed information about them and a countdown for each one
 - Tap on an event to see every possible detail and the available actions
 - The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store
 - A set of stats (zodiac, average age and much more) when more than 5 events are inserted, plus an animated counter
 - Easily delete, modify and share the saved events!
-- Each favorite event has a note field
+- Each event has a note field
 - Easily hide the top cards to display the list in fullscreen
+- Main list organized by months
+- Quick glance row, to visualize the events in the next 10 days
 - A nice searchbar, to quickly search a person in the saved events
 - Quick apps launcher
-- Light and dark themes (Android 10 dark mode supported)
+- Light, dark, and system default theme
-- Selectable accent (no app restart needed, 12 choices)
+- Selectable accent (no app restart needed, 12 choices + system default)
 - Shimmer effect (it can be disabled) and confetti, because why not
 - Name first or surname first choice
 - Notification only for favorite events
 - Hide and show images
 - Dark and light minimal widget
+- Material You guidelines
 - Beautiful animations (and animated notification icon)
 - Multiwindow / freeform full support
 - Animated splashscreen and app intro, dynamic layouts and more